akobr/mono.me/docs/42for.net/cli/mrepo.md

 ## Prepare release + notes

-**TODO: add a gif**
+**TODO: add a video**

-A posibility to fully automate releases and release notes, just with help of git history and clean commits.
+A possibility to fully automate releases and release notes, just with the help of git history and clean commits.

 ## Create new content

-**TODO: add a gif**
+**TODO: add a video**

-The creation of the new content is simple and it will help with setting up of the correct structure.
+Creating the new content is simple, and it will help set up the correct structure.